 Each patient is assessed 1 month after surgery and reassessed at 4-6 months.
 If the spermatocele has recurred or is bothersome, imaging studies are obtained, and, if a spermatocele is present, the patient is offered an additional course of sclerotherapy or surgical excision.

-For excellent patient education resources, visit eMedicine's Men's Health Center.
-Also, see eMedicine's patient education article Understanding the Male Anatomy.
+For excellent patient education resources, visit eMedicineHealth's Men's Health Center.
+Also, see eMedicineHealth's patient education article The Male Anatomy.

 As should be routinely discussed preoperatively, any invasive surgical procedure has inherent risks.
 Epididymal injury and obstruction may occur.
 Gross injury to the epididymis, confirmed histologically based on its presence in the spermatocele specimen, has been reported in as many as 17% of patients.
 Inadvertent epididymal obstruction without excision certainly may exceed this.
 Infertility may result from either injury.
 The authors routinely counsel patients that infertility may result.
 Additional risks include scrotal hematoma formation, superficial wound infection, swelling, and recurrence of the spermatocele.

 Following sclerotherapy, potential complications include epididymal injury, infertility, bleeding, infection, chemical epididymitis, and spermatocele recurrence.
+Postprocedure, minor pain was noted in 10%, moderate pain in 4%, and severe pain in approximately 3% of patients.
 A 65% success rate is quoted, although patients with large or multiloculated spermatoceles were more likely to have a recurrence that required additional intervention.
 Finally, as result of the chemically induced inflammatory reaction, scrotal wall thickening may develop postsclerotherapy.